Can Hiatal Hernia Cause Back Pain?

 Understanding Hiatal Hernia

 A hernia occurs when tissue or an organ pushes through a weak spot in the muscle or connective tissue around it.
-A weakness in the abdominal wall causes it.
+A weakness in the abdominal wall typically causes this condition.
 While hernias commonly affect the abdomen and groin area, certain types can also cause back pain.
 Although hernias sometimes cause back pain, not all hernias necessarily result in back pain.

 A Hiatal Hernia occurs when the natural defect in the diaphragm through which the esophagus passes to connect with the stomach is too large.
 This allows the stomach to herniate into the chest cavity.
 If the hernia defect is large enough, other organs, such as the colon or small intestines, can move into the chest.